qouteall/RustHotswapExample/current_task.md

 The web worker manager is managed by main thread.
 It's a global value that's lazily-initialized.
 Its internal data structure can use `RefCell`.
 Its APIs are global functions (not methods).
 Its APIs should check whether current web worker supports the operation.

 Use auto-increment u32 as web worker ID.
+Only main thread know worker ID.
+When receiving message from worker, worker id comes from different callbacks set to different workers.

 It also need to track web worker status.
 The statuses: